Ben Ray Luján: Energy policy

 According to his campaign website, Luján has been active in environmental regulation.
-He chairs the Congressional Hispanic Caucus’ Green Economy and Renewable Energy Task Force.
+He chairs the Congressional Hispanic Caucus's Green Economy and Renewable Energy Task Force.
 Luján has initiated several pieces of legislation regarding renewable energy such as the SOLAR Act.
 He co-authored the Community College Energy Training Act of 2009.
 He also supports natural gas usage and the New Alternative Transportations to Give Americans Solutions Act of 2009.
 Luján has high ratings from interest groups such as Environment America and the Sierra Club.

 Luján serves on the bipartisan Congressional PFAS Task Force.
 He has introduced legislation to provide relief to communities and businesses impacted by PFAS/PFOA contamination in groundwater around Air Force bases in New Mexico and across the country.

 In addition to supporting the Green New Deal, an economic stimulus package that aims to address climate change and economic inequality, Luján has developed legislation to put the United States on a path to net zero carbon emission and address climate change.

 Education policy

 Luján has been supported by the National Education Association.
 He supported the American Recovery and Reinvestment Act and student loan reform.
 He cosponsored the STEM Education Coordination Act in an effort to produce more scientists and innovators in the United States.

-Luján has pressed the Federal Communications Commission (FCC) to bridge the digital divide to expand opportunities for rural communities.
-In 2018, he joined FCC Commissioner Jessica Rosenworcel on a bus ride where students learned to code during their drive time.

 Native American issues

 Luján has supported increased funding for the Bureau of Indian Affairs and Indian Health Service.
 He opposed the Stop the War on Coal Act of 2012 and was in favor of preserving sacred Native American ground.
 Luján worked to create legislation enabling tribes to directly request disaster assistance from the president.
 Luján's district contains 15 separate Pueblo tribes as well as tribal lands of the Jicarilla Apache Nation and Navajo Nation.
 In February 2009, Luján introduced a series of five water accessibility bills that, along with improving access to water for the many communities in the district, would also give federal funds to Indian tribes.
 Along with Harry Teague (D-NM) and Ann Kirkpatrick (D-AZ), Luján sponsored an amendment to the House health care bill that would extend the current Indian Health Care system until 2025.
 Tribal governments were major donors to his 2012 reelection campaign.

-Luján has worked with the New Mexico Congressional Delegation to protect the greater Chaco Canyon region from oil and gas drilling and methane emissions.
-He participated in a Congressional Delegation visit to Chaco Canyon and Santa Fe, New Mexico, in May 2019, to study the effects of methane emissions on sacred sites.